 - Eyeglasses are inexpensive and effective, but not always convenient.
 If you have an active lifestyle, or play sports, it may be difficult to keep them firmly in place.
 They come in many different shapes and sizes, and can be quite fashionable.
 With so many options available, it may take some time to find a set that's comfortable, but the right ones will feel like they aren't even there.
 Tinted lenses are also available, allowing you to stay protected from bright sunlight and damaging UV rays.

-- Contact Lenses are much more subtle, providing no change in your personal appearance at all (unless you're looking to change you eye color).
+- Contact Lenses are much more subtle, providing no change in your personal appearance at all (unless you're looking to change you eye colour).
 They're designed to be worn all day long, and removed at night.
 Different types of lenses can be worn for varying lengths of time.
 Some last for several weeks before needing to be replaced, while others are worn only for a single day before being disposed of.
 With proper hygiene and some practice, contact lenses are one of the more versatile options for people looking for corrective eye wear.

 - Surgery is also an option.
 LASIK and PRK are two examples of surgical methods that reshape the surface of the eye, allowing it to refract light accurately without any need for corrective lenses.
 This is a more expensive method of fixing the problem, but it's also more permanent.
 The recovery time is usually only a few days, but only one eye is corrected at a time, so multiple visits will be required.

 For mild cases of farsightedness, you may only need to wear your corrective lenses when doing tasks at close range - such as reading or using a computer.
 Those who have more severe farsightedness, or who suffer from other conditions like astigmatism, may need to wear their lenses more often.